uvarc/rc-website/content/userinfo/ivy-win-sw/bioinformatics/hisat2.md

 ]
 draft = false
 +++
-*Please note that HISAT2 requires approval prior to installation on the VM*
+&#42; *Please note that HISAT2 requires approval prior to installation on the VM*

-# HISAT2 Overview

 HISAT2 is a fast and sensitive tool for aligning short reads against the general human population (as well as single reference genome).
 It indexes the genome using a Hierarchical Graph FM Index (HGFM) strategy, i.e. a large set of small indexes that collectively cover the whole genome (each index representing a genomic region of 56 Kbp).

-## HISAT2 Usage:
+# HISAT2 Usage:

 Alignment using ```HISAT2``` is a 2-step process - indexing the reference genome, followed by aligning the sequence data.